funkensturm/data-science-python-setup/README.md

 A minimal setup to let you crunch numbers like a pro.

-Read the full article here:
+Read the full article on [Medium](https://medium.com/datasciencejob/how-to-setup-your-python-data-science-projects-to-save-you-hassle-time-money-9381a98d3687).

 If you like to use the repository as a blueprint for your own projects just follow the steps below.